 Column 2: Individuals and companies not qualifying as parents are subject to the WHT rates for dividends as indicated in this column.

 Columns 3 and 4: Column 3 indicates the WHT rate for dividends paid to a foreign ‘parent’ company.
 To be considered as a parent company, the foreign company must hold a specified percentage of the French company’s share capital or voting rights.
 These minimum percentages range from 0% to 80%, as indicated in Column 4, and certain other conditions must be met (see each treaty).
 If no percentage is indicated, either no minimum shareholding is required or the tax treaty does not reduce the WHT rate of 26.5%.

 No WHT is levied on dividends paid by a French company to an EU parent or to a parent company of Iceland, Liechtenstein, or Norway that is subject to CIT, provided all the following conditions are met:

 - The parent company has held a minimum percentage of the share capital of the distributing company, directly and continuously, for at least two years.
 As of 1 January 2009, the participation required is 10%.

-- The parent company is the effective beneficiary of the dividends.
+- The parent company is the beneficial owner of the dividends.

-- The parent company has its effective seat of management in an EU state and is not deemed to be domiciled outside the European Union under an applicable tax treaty.
+- The parent company has its place of effective management in an EU state and is not deemed to be domiciled outside the European Union under an applicable tax treaty.

 - The parent company is one of the legal forms enumerated by the relevant Directive.